Taming Taxonomy Interview with Jessica DuVerneay and Alberta Soranzo

 Of all the innovations that have come into the web design world in recent years, columnar designs are among the most compelling.
 This is a great technique to use when you update your website.
 These designs allow a great deal of information to be placed on a page in a very logical way.
 If you're not clear on exactly what defines these designs, it's basically dividing the page up vertically so that each of the different vertical sections can hold different information and keep it separate from the other information on the page.
 It's very similar to how newspapers are laid out.

-While a certain image may get the point across in your head, what about your audience?
-After all they’re the ones who you want to strike a chord with.
-If you decide to update your website or blog with images that are only relevant to you, why bother?
-Update your website with images that have saliency to your client.
-While you may think that a lighthouse is a sign of trust and certainty, a customer in the landlocked midwest may not feel the same way.
+Next, consider your audience.
+While a particular image might perfectly encapsulate your message in your own mind, think about how it resonates with your audience.
+After all, they are the ones you're trying to strike a chord with.
+If you update your website or blog with images that are only relevant to you, what's the point?
+Opt for images that hold significance for your visitors.
+While you might perceive a lighthouse as a symbol of trust and certainty, someone in the landlocked Midwest might not share the same sentiment.

 Update your Website: 3 Common Website Design Mistakes